kevinjalbert/kevinjalbert.github.io/source/articles/2016-01-28-project-wide-search-and-replace-with-vim.html.md

 ---
-title: Project-Wide Search and Replace with Vim
+title: "Project-Wide Search and Replace with Vim"

-teaser:
-  There are many instances where you might want to perform a mass search and replace in Vim.
-The following are two commands that can help out with such a task.
+description: "There are many instances where you might want to perform a mass search and replace in Vim.
+The following are two commands that can help out with such a task."

 tags:
 - vim